 Although it states on its website that it "receives no financial assistance from Israel," AIPAC generally promotes the policy objectives of the government in power in Israel.
 This has led critics to bemoan its undue influence on Washington, arguing that what is best for Israel is not necessarily what is best for the United States.

-Despite the criticism, both liberal and conservative politicians actively court the group.
+Both liberal and conservative politicians actively court the group.
 Boasting about the group's clout, former AIPAC lobbyist Steven J. Rosen reportedly once slipped a napkin to "pro-Israel" journalist Jeffrey Goldberg and quipped, "You see this napkin?
 In twenty-four hours, we could have the signatures of seventy senators on this napkin."

-However, in late 2013 and early 2014, AIPAC suffered a series of high-profile defeats that led some observers to question whether the group would retain its influence in coming years.
+However, in 2013 and 2014, AIPAC suffered a series of high-profile defeats that led some observers to question whether the group would retain its influence in coming years.
 Notably, after failing to marshal support for a U.S. military strike on Syria and to head off renewed nuclear negotiations between Iran and the P5+1 powers, AIPAC was forced to back down from its 2013-2014 bid to pass new Iran sanctions legislation while talks were underway after failing to persuade enough Democrats.
 Critics in and outside of government accused the bill's supporters of trying to sink the negotiations and foment a war.
 "AIPAC and other hard-line groups remain a potent force in guaranteeing generous U.S. aid to Israel and hamstringing U.S. efforts to achieve a two-state solution," said Harvard Professor Stephen Walt, "but their clout declines when they advocate a course of action that could lead to another Middle East war."

 In particular, support for the group seemed to be slipping among many of the otherwise liberal-leaning Jewish voters who had traditionally provided the backbone of its support.
 "Today, a growing number of American Jews, though still devoted to Israel, struggle with the lack of progress toward peace with the Palestinians.
 Many feel that AIPAC does not speak for them," reported The New Yorker in a lengthy 2014 profile.